opencadc/opencadc.github.io/storage-inventory/ops/README.md

     - **Storage platform**: the actual back-end storage platform.
 Currently, SI supports two platforms: [POSIX filesystem](https://github.com/opencadc/storage-inventory/tree/master/cadc-storage-adapter-fs) and the [Swift Object Store API](https://github.com/opencadc/storage-inventory/tree/master/cadc-storage-adapter-swift) (e.g. CEPH Object Store)
 - Applications that run at a storage site:
     - [`tantar`](https://github.com/opencadc/storage-inventory/tree/master/tantar): artifact-validate application that compares the inventory database against the back-end storage.
-    - [`ringhold`](https://github.com/opencadc/storage-inventory/tree/master/ringhold): Removes the local copy of an artifacts.
+    - [`ringhold`](https://github.com/opencadc/storage-inventory/tree/master/ringhold): Removes the local copy of artifacts.
 Use with caution: essentially the same as `\rm -r` on a _namespace_ at a storage site.
 - Supporting Infrastructure and Services
     - **proxy/ingress**: All the calls the front-end Web services need to go through a proxy/ingress that provides SSL termination and ensures that authentication headers are correctly set before being routed to the actual service.
 The proxy needs a public IP address and a valid SSL certificate (e.g. [Let's Encrypt](https://www.letsencrypt.org)).
 This proxy service might be an external load balancer (e.g. [haproxy](www.haproxy.org)) or an ingress in your container orchestration system -- the details will vary depending on your deployment environment.
 Whichever proxy or ingress is chosen, it must support x509 client proxy certificates.
         - Note: although the diagram above shows a separate proxy for Storage site services and supporting services, this might not be necessary on all infrastructure.
     - [`Registry`](https://github.com/opencadc/reg/tree/master/cadc-registry-server): Used to map serviceIDs and resourceIDs to the actual URLs where the service is deployed.
 Client software, services, and applications will use a registry to look up the locations of services.
 The linked `cadc-registry-server` is provided as an example implementation.
     - [`baldur`](https://github.com/opencadc/storage-inventory/tree/master/baldur): permissions service which uses configurable rules to grant access based on resource identifiers (_Artifact.uri_ values in the [inventory data model](https://github.com/opencadc/storage-inventory/tree/master/storage-inventory-dm)).
     This service is required if Authentication and Authorization (A&A) is required for the SI deployment.
-Generally, **baldur** works along with a Group Management Service (GMS) and/or User Service.
+Generally, **baldur** works along with a Group Membership Service (GMS) and/or User Service.
     - `GMS`: Group Membership Service.
 Needed for providing the [IVAO group membership look-up API](https://github.com/ivoa-std/GMS) used by `baldur` and other services when determining access permissions.
 For an example implementation, built on top of [Indigio IAM](https://indigo-iam.github.io/v/current/), see https://github.com/brianmajor/cadc-si-deployement-setup (more implementation details to follow soon).

 ## Client Software